ktekinay/JSONItem_MTC/README.md

 This project was created by and is maintained by Kem Tekinay (ktekinay@mactechnologies dot com).

 # Release Notes

+**4.1.1** (Aug.
+7, 2019)

+- Added more tests.
+- M_JSON was not encoding embedded quotes or backslashes.
+- kVersion constants are now strings.
+- Added FormatCodePreferences module for the Format Code script.

 **4.1** (Jan.
 23, 2019)